HadarAmsalem/ProteinEMSHackaton/README.md

-# NES Classifier
+# NES Detection using Graph Neural Networks

 This repository contains a trained Graph Neural Network (GNN)-based pipeline for detecting **Nuclear Export Signals (NES)** from protein 3D structures in `.pdb` format.

-# NES Detection using Graph Neural Networks

 Team project developed as part of a Protein Bioinformatics Hackathon at the Hebrew University of Jerusalem (Final Grade: 94).